rorygleeson/aws-transcribe-iotcore/transcribe-python-app/README.md

-Say the "Key word(s)" to trigger the action to the Iot device.
+Say the "Key word(s)" to trigger the action to the IoT device.
 Verify that the python scripts prints the following to screen, indicating it detected the key work.